Who can get help from Adult Social Care and Health

 How much it will cost

 Care and support is not free and we charge for most of our services.
 The amount you pay depends on your financial situation.
-Most people have to pay something towards their care.
+Most people pay a regular amount towards their care.

-• If you have more than £23, 250 in savings, you will have to pay the full cost of your care and support
+• If you have more than £23,250 in savings and assets, you will have to pay the full cost of your care and support.

 We will ask you for details of your finances – this is called a financial assessment – and let you know if you need to pay towards your care costs.